 Kim’s earlier professional experiences include providing mood and behavioral treatment for adolescents in a partial-hospitalization program, treating adults suffering from severe and persistent mental illness in an out-patient program, developing a psycho-educational program for adolescent females in the Juvenile Justice System, and teaching clinical helping skills to Master’s level social work students.
 Additionally, she worked for twelve (12) years at Lehigh County Office of Children & Youth Services, where she specialized in providing therapeutic and crisis intervention to at-risk youth and families affected by all forms of abuse, mental illness, substance dependence, parental separation, and challenges of daily life.
 Kim’s passion for family preservation made her successful in helping parents overcome obstacles that inhibited their ability to effectively raise children and live healthier, more productive lives.
 Her empathy and appreciation for the challenges her clients faced sparked a desire to reduce associated stigmas, and help them live successfully and independently within their community.
 Kim also conducted fire-setter evaluations, and served as an Advisory Board member for the Juvenile Fire Setters division within the Burn Prevention Foundation.

 In January 2016, Kim became the co-owner and C.E.O. of Bethlehem Counseling Associates, along with her husband Paul.
+In addition to treating patients, she oversees the daily operations of BCA, recruits talented Psychotherapists to join the BCA team, and markets and advertises the practice to ensure BCA remains the premier private practice for counseling in the Lehigh Valley.
+Kim also enjoys decorating BCA to maintain its inviting, calming, fresh, modern feel.
 With the addition of administrative duties, Kim can only accept new patients on a limited basis, but she welcomes back returning patients anytime.

 - Adults, Adolescents 16+, Marital / Couples Counseling